Yann198/Yann198/README.md

 - 👋 Hi, I’m @Yann198
-- 👀 I’m interested in HTML, CSS.
+- 👀 I’m interested in HTML, CSS and more.
 - 🌱 I’m currently learning QA Engineer
-- 💞️ I’m looking to collaborate on.
+- 💞️ I’m looking to collaborate on QA Engineers, frontend developers.
 - 📫 How to reach yan.sarakalit@yahoo.com
 <!---
 Yann198/Yann198 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.